rahulchanglani/JS-Fatigue/recursion.md

 Instantly you can (ideally) notice a few things:

->1.str === "" is our base case.
+>1. str === "" is our base case.
 When our string has no characters in it, we’ve succeeded.
->2.return revStr(str.substr(1)) + str[0]; is where the recursion magic happens.
+>2. return revStr(str.substr(1)) + str[0]; is where the recursion magic happens.
->3.There is no termination case.
+>3.
+There is no termination case.
 That’s because in this instance our base case is our termination case.
 We can’t get a string that has negative characters. so as long as only strings are entered into our function we will be fine.

 #### Let’s break it down line by line